Note: This article applies only to college laptops provided to staff and faculty.

 - Select Protection Status section on the left menu to confirm you have "Computer" and "Web and Email" have maximum protection checked off.
 This means they are active and protecting your computer..

 - Next, select Computer Scan.
-If the last scan was completed a couple hours ago and the results were nothing found that is good news - the chances of you having a virus are very slim.
+If the last scan was completed within 2 hours and the results were nothing found that is good news - the chances of you having a virus are very slim.
 But you want to be 100% sure.
 Reconnect your computer to the network - either wired or wireless.

 - Select Update > Update virus signature database.
 This will download the most recent virus database if there is a newer one.
 Select OK when done.
-If you see that the update is failing, stop and contact ITS by email, phone, or in person - Where are the ITS Service Desk locations?
+If you see that the update is failing, stop and contact ITS by email, phone, or in person.

 - Again disconnect your computer from the network, just in case.